frank-mitchell-com/jsonpp/README.md

 *But we already have [JSONP](https://projects.eclipse.org/projects/ee4j.jsonp)!*

-At the time I started this, I didn't know about JSONPP.
+At the time I started this, I didn't know about JSONP.
 Even if I had, though I'd still have written it.
 Partly it's an exercise to waken my rusty coding skills, but JSONPP has a different design and different goals from JSONP.

 *So what are the differences?*